 PART 2 – SIMULATION

-routine aviation situation.
-After each recording, you should show you understand the
+non-routine aviation situation.
+After each recording, you should show you

-situation fully by reporting your answers to 2 questions: “what was the message?”,
+understand the situation fully by reporting your answers to 2 questions: “what

 You will receive a Task Card that looks like this to remind you of the questions.